Universal Resources for QAOA and Quantum Annealing: Multilayer QAOA studies

 Our study focuses on the Hamiltonian paths $(\Theta,\Gamma)$ inferred by the QAOA protocol.
 The second most important result in this work is the evidence that said paths collapse onto universal curves that approximate annealing paths in the limit of large numbers of layers $p\to\infty$.
 The collapse of those curves is more evident when one studies separately the rescaled trajectories $(\Theta/\Theta_\text{max}, \Gamma/\Gamma_\text{max})$ from the average total resources $(\Theta_\text{max},\Gamma_\text{max})$ (c.f.
 Sec.~\ref{sec_scalingresources}).
 These rescaled trajectories converge to deformed circles of radius 1, both when we plot different trajectories for increasing number of qubits (c.f.
 Fig.~\ref{fig_AQCtrajectoriesfromQAOAangles}a), as well as when fix the number of qubits, and we increase the number of layers (c.f.
 Fig.~\ref{fig_AQCtrajectoriesfromQAOAangles}b).

 More precisely, the limit annealing trajectories described by the QAOA angles in Fig.~\ref{fig_AQCtrajectoriesfromQAOAangles} correspond to the polar equation

 with

 In these curves, $\epsilon(p,N)$ is a small parameter characterizing the finite-size deviation of the passage from the radius 1 circle.
 As shown in Fig.~\ref{fig_AQCtrajectoriesfromQAOAangles}, the QAOA angles distribute evenly along this limit trajectory, with very minor deviations.
 Indeed, for Fig.~\ref{fig_AQCtrajectoriesfromQAOAangles}a, we find for $N=$ 8, 10, 12, 14, 16, 18, 20, decreasing corrections $\epsilon(N,30)=-0.030,-0.007,0.002,0.014,0.016,0.012,0.005$, with a standard deviation equal to $0.001$.
+In Appendix~\ref{appen_universaltrajectoryMaxCut}, we show how these results also extend to other models beyond QUBO, such as the maximum cut.